jekil/hardentheworld/OS/OSX_10.11_El_Capitan/index.rst

 Save to Disk by Default
 ^^^^^^^^^^^^^^^^^^^^^^^

-Many applications bundled in OS X, i.e. Text, saves by default new documents to iCloud.
+Many applications bundled in OS X, i.e. Text, save by default new documents to iCloud.
 It is suggested to set default save target to be a local disk, not iCloud with the following command, open Terminal and type: